PariyaPm/foresite_formatting/README.md

 * [R Coding Style](./R_coding_style.md)
 * [git](./git.md)

-The provided guidelines are used in the project on California FORESITE:
+The provided guidelines are used in the project of California FORESITE:
 Forest Ecosystems Assessment and Planning Tool.